 5 Languages Spotlight: Quality Time

-Many people assume that appreciation is communicated verbally.
+Many people assume that appreciation is always communicated verbally.
 While using words is one way to show staff members that you value them, many employees prefer appreciation shown through the language of Quality Time.
+In fact, Quality Time is the preferred appreciation language for 26% of employees in the U.S. (or, one of every four of your colleagues.)

-By Quality Time, we mean spending time with a colleague either by giving the person your focused attention, or working collaboratively with them.
-You are showing them that you value their contribution by giving them your most precious resource: your time.
+By Quality Time, we mean spending time with a colleague either by giving the person your focused attention, working collaboratively with them, or (for some people) just “hanging out.”
+You are showing that you value them by giving them your most precious resource: your time.
 We are not talking about simply being in physical proximity to another person.
-Many of us work closely with colleagues all day long, but at the end of the day will honestly say, “I did not have any quality time with any of my colleagues today.”
-How could anyone make that statement?
+Many of us work closely with colleagues all day long, but at the end of the day we may feel that we didn’t have any connection with them.
+Why?
 Because the key element of Quality Time is not proximity but personal attention.

 Individual and Collaborative Experiences

 Quality Time was the language of appreciation that really forced us to consider how the languages of appreciation can differ in the specific actions individuals prefer.
-Workplace quality time often falls into one of two categories, individual and collegial.
+In part, this is because workplace quality time often falls into two categories, individual and collegial.

-Individual quality time often involves one-on-one time with a supervisor or leader (but may involve valued colleagues, as well).
+Individual quality time often involves one-on-one time with a supervisor, leader or peer.
 An employee who values this type of time is looking for focused attention from their coworker.
 Frequently, they want to be able to share thoughts and observations, ask questions, and get input.
-This type of interaction historically has been valued by older generations of workers.
+This type of interaction is generally valued more by older generations of workers.

 Collegial quality time centers more on spending time with colleagues, often doing activities together.
-This may include something as simple as ‘hanging out’ together during lunch.
-Or, instead of going through a shipment alone, multiple employees work on the task together.
+This may include something as simple as hanging out together during lunch.
+Or when multiple employees work on a task together.
 Spending time together outside of work (for example, getting together to go to a local festival) is another variation.
-While these activities can include a supervisor or leader, sometimes team members prefer to connect with one another without the supervisor involved.
+While these activities can include a supervisor or leader, often team members prefer to connect with one another without the supervisor involved.
 Younger generations, especially Millennials, tend to favor these sorts of interactions.

 Do’s and Don’ts